-Visionary corporate leaders are taking climate action to achieve a net-zero emissions target and limit global warming to 1.5 degrees Celsius.
+Visionary corporate leaders are taking climate action to achieve net zero emission targets and limit global warming to 1.5 degrees Celsius.
 The identification, definition, selection and execution of projects to deliver on these commitments requires an effective capital expenditure and project portfolio management solution.

 Emissions Reduction and Sustainability